Shared Virtual Space Enables Cheap, Easy Nonprofit Collaboration

 With the right gear, connectivity and configuration, you can have ubiquitous, nomadic access to everything that you need, often at lower cost.

-In practice, these systems simplify sharing and tracking your work.
-For example, trying to figure out which is the current version of a document is history there is only one current copy that can be accessed by anyone with credentials.
+What It's Like In practice, these systems simplify sharing and tracking your work.
+For example, trying to figure out which is the current version of a document is history #147; there is only one current copy that can be accessed by anyone with credentials.
 Older versions are stored automatically as backups and can be recovered if necessary.

 Most users are already familiar with Gmail and Outlook, so the learning curve is minimal.
 It finally feels like the technology is secondary to the task at hand.